Post-Traumatic Stress Disorder (PTSD)

 Treatment and Prevention

-Additionally, it is common for those with PTSD to concurrently suffer from conditions like depression, panic disorder, substance misuse, or even harbour suicidal thoughts.
+Additionally, it is common for those with PTSD to suffer from conditions like depression, panic disorder, substance misuse, or even struggle with passive suicidal tendencies (eg suicidal thoughts).

 Psychotherapy